digbmc/reactor-jct/nuclear-disasters.md

 With no coolant system in place, the crew had to fix the leak using raincoats and gas masks.
 They managed to develop an effective cooling system with a drinking water supply, preventing fuel melting and a steam explosion.
 However, they were exposed to high levels of radiation, approximately ==50-60 Sv (5000-6000 rem)=={description="According to the International Commission on Radiological Protection, 1 Sv results in a 5.5% probability of eventually developing fatal cancer based on disputed linear no-threshold model of ionizing radiation exposure"}.
 Eight crew members who fixed the leak died within days.
 After replacing the reactor units, the K19 submarine was put back into use, but 22 out of the original crew of 139 died due to radiation exposure. [^2]

+##### Human Factors

+The human factors involved in this incident include the person in charge of the test failing to report the damage to superiors and not performing necessary repairs.
+Additionally, the captain did not respond immediately after the leak occurred, and the crew members were sworn to secrecy, routinely lying to doctors during checkups for decades following the accident.

 #### <a id="k27">k 27</a>